-Being an early adopter — and needing a newer helmet this year anyway (my five-year-old Shoei RF1200 was looking a little rough around the edges), I bit the bullet.
+Being a somewhat early adopter — and needing a newer helmet this year anyway (my five-year-old Shoei RF1200 was looking a little rough around the edges), I bit the bullet.
 After all, Forcite is an Australian company, and I’m an Australian person.
 Represent!

-Here are my off-the-cuff thoughts on the Forcite helmet after putting about 500km on it in a range of conditions, using two different bikes.
+Here is my detailed Forcite helmet review after putting about 5,000 km on it in a range of conditions, using three different bikes.

 Are you obsessed with motorcycles?